Gifford Pinchot National Forest in Skamania County, Washington — The American West (Northwest)

 Erected by Gifford Pinchot National Forest, US Department of Agriculture.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-Working with Nature to Rebuild an Ecosystem (approx. 1.2 miles away); The Earth’s Monumental Power (approx. 1.2 miles away).
+At least 5 other markers are within 7 miles of this marker, measured as the crow flies.
+Mount St. Helens (approx. 0.9 miles away); Hearts of Volcanoes Beat Beneath Peaceful Facades (approx. 0.9 miles away); The Earth’s Monumental Power (approx. 5.4 miles away); Working with Nature to Rebuild an Ecosystem (approx. 5.4 miles away); More Than He Bargained For (approx. 6½ miles away).